fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 <img src="images/2bowls.png" alt="">

 ### Terminals

-Terminals are the end conditions of the construction stroke.
-This is not same as a serif.
+Terminals are the end conditions of strokes.
+They are not same as the serifs.
+They are often perpendicular to the angle of the stroke at its end, or sheared horizontally or vertically.
+They may also reflect the shape of the nib or other mark-making tool that the letter forms evoke.

 <img src="images/terminals%20f.png" alt="">